 The College Geography Society brings together undergraduate and graduate geographers and Fellows for dinners, research talks and dissertation presentations.

 The College Maths Circle encourages mathematicians from all years to meet up on a Sunday evening to socialise and solve problems collaboratively.
 Run by the Director of Studies, it also gives students the opportunity to present on a topic within Mathematics that is of interest to them.

 The Gabe Society encourages modern linguists at Murray Edwards to come together and socialise.
 It also organises social events such as poetry readings and the chance for fourth year students to present and discuss their year abroad projects.

-As well as academic societies, we have a range of active recreational societies in College.
+As well as academic societies, we have a range of active recreational and faith-based societies in College.
 Our Music Society is very active, arranging concerts throughout each term.
+Our drama society, The Arden Players (formerly known as Madhouse) supports and funds plays performed in College and elsewhere in the University.
 We also have a number of sports societies, which are a more relaxed way of getting involved with sports than playing at University level.
 The College Boat Club is enthusiastic and some of its members rowed in the 2019 Boat Race.